 During the Kandy to Ella train journey, you can walk around the carriages, go to the toilet, visit the food stand or purchase some snacks from vendors who wander about.
 I spent my time in the open doorway, watching as we passed by tea plantations, cruised through villages and crossed bridges with eerily huge drop-offs.

-Our train was bright blue and several carriages in length but they also have red carriages.
-For photos, the blue is quite cool and it seems the common color but don’t be disappointed if you have a marron train.
+Our Sri Lanka train ride was on one of the famous blue trains and was several carriages in length but they also have red carriages and it just depends on what time of day as to what color your train is.
+For photos, the blue is quite cool and it seems the common color but don’t be disappointed if you have a maroon train.
 You can purchase 1st class tickets but I chose the cheapest ticket and had my own seat (despite not using it), luggage storage and a table in front of me to share with four others.
 The carriage wasn’t hot despite the heat outside and it was an incredibly comfortable journey.

 Here is a short highlight video I made of the journey:

 Why is the Kandy to Ella train journey so amazing?

-The views on both sides of the rail are breathtaking.
+The views on both sides of the railway are breathtaking.
 The train winds through the mountains overlooking farms and villages and of course vast tea plantations.
-The scenery changes throughout the trip.
+The scenery continually changes throughout the trip.
 Often at times, you are looking out at an entire green view than the next minute you are in the middle of a woodland forest.
+It’s a beautiful region to view from the train and there are also so many places to visit in Kandy when you step off the train as well!

 The train also passes through multiple tunnels.
 The kids on my train thought it was a great game to scream the entire time we were inside the tunnel until the train finally emerged.